-Figure 1: Bitcoin Price and dollar Exchange Rate Comparison.
-Note: The daily Coinbase bitcoin price data is from Federal Reserve Economic Data (2019) and is of period 01/19/2015 -03/12/2019.
-The daily USD/EUR exchange rate is also gained from Federal Reserve Economic Data (2019) and the period is 04/01/1999 - 19/11/2019.
+Figure 1: Volatility comparison of bitcoin price and USD/EUR exchange rate.
+Note: The daily Coinbase bitcoin price data is from Federal Reserve Economic Data (2019) and the period is 01/19/2015-12/03/2019.
+The daily USD/EUR exchange rate is also obtained from Federal Reserve Economic Data (2019) and the period is 01/04/1999-11/29/2019.
 Some not available (NA) values are dropped.
-The price changes shows net increase in percentage of both bitcoin and exchange rate values from the previous day.
-The Coinbase is a major online cryptocurrency exchange market.
+Price changes are net increase in the percentage of both bitcoin and exchange rate values from the previous day.
+Coinbase is a major online cryptocurrency exchange market.